 Entry requirements are flexible.
-You will need a combination of: an honours degree in a science, technology, medical or health subject; experience in using computer systems; and work experience in the health sector.
+You’ll need a combination of an honours degree in a science, technology, medical or health subject, experience in using computer systems, and work experience in the health sector.

 If you don’t have a degree but you have a lot of relevant work experience, you could apply to take the certificate or the diploma.
 If you make good progress, you could go on to the full MSc.